Near Daggett in San Bernardino County, California — The American West (Pacific Coastal)

 Categories. • Exploration • Native Americans • Roads & Vehicles • Settlements & Settlers •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on December 19, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 820 times since then.
+This page has been viewed 827 times since then and 8 times this year.
 Last updated on November 3, 2014, by Michael Kindig of Long Beach, California.
 Photos: 1. submitted on December 19, 2011, by Michael Kindig of Long Beach, California.
 2, 3. submitted on December 25, 2011, by Michael Kindig of Long Beach, California. • Bill Pfingsten was the editor who published this page.